J-Sanderson/100-days-of-code/log-round2.md

 ### Day 55: May 20 2018

 **Today's Progress:** Decided to make a start on the first of the advanced backend challenges, the voting app.
 This is a big step.
 So far I just set up some basic routes in Express, similar to the API challenges.
 There is a lot yet to come.
 I think first of all I want to look into how to allow someone to log in as an authenticated user.
+[This](https://scotch.io/tutorials/easy-node-authentication-google) and [this](http://www.passportjs.org/docs/) may be good reading.

 **Thoughts:** This one's intimidating enough that I went back to do all the data visualisation challenges as a form of stalling, and I'm still trying to work out where to go.
 I think this challenge trips up a lot of people because it feels like a sudden spike in complexity.
 But I don't know if that's true, or just a perceived thing due to user authentication being new at this point.
 We will see.
 This may be slow going but I don't want to stop outright.